-The College continues to maintain a strong balance sheet with over £4 million in net current assets, £8 million in managed investments and no borrowing.
+The College continues to maintain a strong balance sheet with £2.5 million in net current assets, £4 million in managed investments and no borrowing.
 The planned level of capital expenditure has been included in cashflow forecasts over the short to medium term along with expectations relating to student numbers and staffing levels.